 Name Date

-Prepared by: Sadie Moorhouse July 2019
+Prepared by: Sadie Moorhouse July 2021

-Approved by: Dominic Smart
+Approved by: Dominic Smart Varied cycle

-Version number 4 Date of next review: June 2021
+Version number 5 Date of next review: Subject to change in legislation

-The Early Years Foundation Stage (EYFS) 2017 states
+The Early Years Foundation Stage (EYFS) states

 'Every child deserves the best possible start in life and the support that enables them to fulfil their full potential.
 Children develop quickly in the early years and a child's experiences between birth and five have a major impact on their future life chances.
 The term "Early Years" refers to children from birth until the end of the Reception Year.'
 In De Bohun it refers to our Pre- School, Nursery and Reception children.